nf-core/configs/docs/arcc.md

 ## Running Nextflow

+Please consider making use of [screen or tmux](https://arccwiki.atlassian.net/wiki/spaces/DOCUMENTAT/pages/1617494076/Screen+and+Tmux+Commands) before launching your Interactive Job.
+This will allow you to resume it later.

-When using Nextflow on ARCC it is recommended you launch Nextflow on one of the compute nodes, instead of the login nodes.
+When using Nextflow on ARCC it is recommended you launch Nextflow as an Interactive Jobs on one of the compute nodes, instead of the login nodes.
 To do this you will use the `salloc` command to launch an [Interactive Job](https://arccwiki.atlassian.net/wiki/spaces/DOCUMENTAT/pages/1599078403/Start+Processing#Interactive-Jobs).

-Alongside `salloc`, please consider making use of [screen or tmux](https://arccwiki.atlassian.net/wiki/spaces/DOCUMENTAT/pages/1617494076/Screen+and+Tmux+Commands) in order to not lose your Interactive Job.

-Once you are on a compute node, you can then use the `module` command to load Conda and Singularity.
+Once you are on a compute node, you can then use the `module` command to load Conda and/or Singularity.

 ### Creating a Nextflow environment